Hiwot2127/VoyageVue/README.md

 The repository is structured as follows:

 - `backend/`: This directory contains the backend code for VoyageVue.
-It includes the API endpoints, database models, and business logic implemented in Python using the django framework.
+It includes the API endpoints, database models, and business logic implemented in node using the Express framework.

 - `frontend/`: Here, you will find the frontend code for VoyageVue implemented using React and bootstrap.
 This directory also includes HTML, CSS, and JavaScript files for the user interface.